 GDPR is there to protect EU citizens from privacy and data breaches in an increasingly data-driven world that is vastly different from the time in which the 1995 directive was established.

 Under GDPR, organizations in breach of the law can be fined up to 4% of annual global turnover or €20 Million (whichever is greater).
 This is the maximum fine that can be imposed for the most serious infringements e.g.not having sufficient customer consent to process data or violating the core of Privacy by Design concepts.

 The conditions for consent have been strengthened, and companies will no longer be able to use long illegible terms and conditions full of legalese, as the request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent.
 Consent must be clear and distinguishable from other matters and provided in an intelligible and easily accessible form, using clear and plain language.
 It must be as easy to withdraw consent as it is to give it.

 Need to replace your traditional visitor log book?

 DataByte Visitors™ is a fully featured visitor management software package that enables you to register and manage visitors from your front desks or reception areas.
-This software module forms part of DataByte WORKFORCE™, a cloud based software suite for Human Resources teams with integrated Payroll, Leave Management and Time and Attendance Software.
+This software module forms part of DataByte WORKFORCE™, a cloud based software suite for Human Resources teams with integrated Payroll software for Malta, Leave Management and Time and Attendance Software.
 Learn more about our HR productivity software.

-Learn more about our GDPR-ready visitor management system or start a FREE 60-day trial today!
+Learn more about our GDPR-ready visitor management system today!

 Disclaimer: This is not an official EU Commission or Government resource.
 This GDPR information listed in this article is for educational purposes only and does in no way constitute legal advice.
 Any person who intends to rely upon or use the information contained herein in any way is solely responsible for independently verifying the information and obtaining independent expert advice if required.